rofeeqshittu/3d-maze-quest/README.md

     cd 3d-maze-quest
     ```

-3. Follow the setup instructions in the `README.md` to build and run the game.
+3. Follow the setup instructions in the section below to build and run the game.

 ## How to Run the Game